MBBS (Hons), PhD, FRACP, SFHEA, AFANZAPHE, FHERDSA, GradDip Bioethics, GradCert University Learning & Teaching,

 Clinical infectious Diseases

-Adrienne Torda has been a gender co-champion at UNSW since the beginning of 2019.
-Her term was due to finish at the conclusion of 2020, but has been extended until March 2021.
+She champions diversity and inclusivity and was a gender co-champion at UNSW from 2019 - 2021.
 She is also on the steering committee of the Women's Wellbeing Academy and the Athena Swan Self assessment team.

-She is also a member of the TGA Australian Vaccine Committee.
+She is also a member of the TGA Australian Vaccine Committee, which has oversight of vaccine registrations in Australia and a consultant for vaccine registrations for WHO.

 Mentor - Women in Medicine society